CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Lifecycle-Management/CL-Upgrade-LCM.md

 toc: 4
 ---

-LCM lets you upgrade Cumulus Linux on one or more switches in your network through the NetQ UI or the NetQ CLI.
+LCM lets you upgrade Cumulus Linux on one or more switches in your network via the NetQ UI or the CLI.
 You can run up to five upgrade jobs simultaneously; however, a given switch can only appear in one running job at a time.
+Upgrading Cumulus Linux on a switch typically takes around 45 minutes.

 You can upgrade Cumulus Linux from: